sophiecollard/twitter-clone/backend/README.md

 sbt it:test
 ```

-Note that the latter require access to a [PostgreSQL instance](#postgresql-container).
+Note that the latter require access to a [PostgreSQL database](#postgresql-container).

 ### Starting the application